Esri/jsapi-resources/esm-samples/README.md

 ### Archived Samples

 The following ESM samples have been removed:
-* Ember - available for download under the [Legacy](https://github.com/Esri/jsapi-resources/releases/tag/legacy) tag.
+* `jsapi-ember-cli` and  `jsapi-create-react-app`  - available for download under the [Legacy](https://github.com/Esri/jsapi-resources/releases/tag/legacy) tag.